DataDog/integrations-core/docs/dev/new_check_howto.md

             self.service_check(self.CRITICAL, e)
 ```

-That's pretty much all the code we need, to see what the base class can do you can
-read [some docs here][2].
+That's pretty much all the code we need, to see what the base class can do,  read [some docs here][2].
 Now let's write some tests and see if that works.

 ### Writing tests

 We use [pytest][3] and [tox][4] to run the tests.
-You can write unit tests for
+Write unit tests for
-specific parts of the code and integration tests, that execute the `check` method
-and verify that certain metrics were collected with specific tags or values, let's
-see an example of both.
+specific parts of the code and integration tests, that execute the `check` method and verify that certain metrics were collected with specific tags or values, let's see an example of both.

-The first part of our `check` method retrieves two pieces of information we need from the
-configuration file: this is a good candidate for a quick unit test.
-Open the
-file at `my_check/tests/test_check.py` and replace the contents with something
+The first part of our `check` method retrieves two pieces of information we need from the configuration file: this is a good candidate for a quick unit test.
+Open the file at `my_check/tests/test_check.py` and replace the contents with something like this:
-like this:

 ```python
 import pytest